LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 # Quick Build

-[Latexmk][latexmk] is the default tool to build a pdf within LaTeXing but with version 1.1 a novel build system and other options have been introduced.
+[latexmk][latexmk] is the default tool to build a pdf within LaTeXing but with version 1.1 a novel build system and other options have been introduced.
 The first one, and probably more easy one, is the ability of creating a custom build order using the existing tools like pdflatex, bibtex, biber etc. Further